Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Do you want lovely bokeh or should everything be in focus?
-Your aperture is the key to answer that question.
+Your aperture is the key to answering that question.

-Most of photography is like other aspects of life.
+Most photography is like other aspects of life.
 Everything is a compromise.
-When you deal with continuous light, you have to work with the Exposure Triangle to determine which criteria matters most do you.
+When you deal with continuous light, you have to work with the Exposure Triangle to determine which criteria matter most to you.

 When you combine flash with the ambient, or continuous light, you introduce two more variables to your exposure.

 The advantage of using flash with ambient light is that you can separate your subject from the background by using different exposure values.